Iron16Bit/distributed-storage-system/README.md

 ## 📄 License

-Academic project - refer to course guidelines for usage and distribution.
+Academic project - do whatever you please